jwiegley/use-package/README.md

 ## Add :preface, occurring before everything except :disabled

-This can be used to establish function and variable definitions that will 1) make the byte-compiler happy (it won't complain about functions whose definitions are unknown because you have them within a guard block), and 2) allow you to define code that can be used in an `:if` test.
+`:preface` can be used to establish function and variable definitions that will 1) make the byte-compiler happy (it won't complain about functions whose definitions are unknown because you have them within a guard block), and 2) allow you to define code that can be used in an `:if` test.

+Note that whatever is specified within `:preface` is evaluated both at load time and at byte-compilation time, in order to ensure that definitions are seen by both the Lisp evaluator and the byte-compiler, so you should avoid having any side-effects in your preface, and restrict it merely to symbol declarations and definitions.

 ## Add :functions, for declaring functions to the byte-compiler